catch-img

 Transportation IC(交通系IC) is a convenient service that allows you to pay your fare without a ticket by simply touching your smartphone application or card on the ticket gate.

 SUICA and PASMO are some of the various IC card services across the country, and they are linked between cards, which is very convenient.
+Many services allow you to link the charge to a credit card.

 You can use the IC outside of trains and buses!